beingkumara/IPL-Stats/README.md

 3. Plotted various graphs like:

-  a.
-Player vs Number of Man of the Matches received.
+  * Player vs Number of Man of the Matches received.
-  b.
-Toss decision by the team
+  * Toss decision by the team
-  c.
-Number of matches won by the team which has won the toss and vice - verse
+  * Number of matches won by the team which has won the toss and vice - verse
-  d.
-Histogram displaying the number of matches won by wickets or runs by a certain margin
+  * Histogram displaying the number of matches won by wickets or runs by a certain margin
-  e.
-Number of matches played by a team in eliminators.
+  * Number of matches played by a team in eliminators.
-  f.
-Runs scored by a batsman and wickets taken by a bowler
+  * Runs scored by a batsman and wickets taken by a bowler
-  g.
-NUmber of boundaries scored by a batsman
+  * NUmber of boundaries scored by a batsman
-  h.
-Total anaysis of a player
+  * Total anaysis of a player